-On February 10, 2017, the Company filed on SEDAR an independent NI 43-101 technical report titled "Technical Report and Resource Estimation Update on the Goldlund Project" that outlines a resource estimate for its Goldlund Gold Project.
+On February 10, 2017, the Company filed on SEDAR an independent technical report titled "Technical Report and Resource Estimation Update on the Goldlund Project" that was prepared by WSP Canada Inc. ("WSP") in accordance with NI 43-101.
+The report is dated January 23, 2017 and it outlines a mineral resource estimate for the Goldlund Gold Project.